-Although iGreedyP has to update a larger group of nodes in each iteration (compare figures 2 and 3), its asymptotic complexity is the same with iGreedy (this is due to the fact that iGreedy may also have to update O(n) nodes).
+Although iGreedyP has to update a larger group of nodes in each iteration (compare Figs. 2 and 3), its asymptotic complexity is the same with iGreedy (this is due to the fact that iGreedy may also have to update O(n) nodes).

-4.3 Numerical results under iGreedyLB and iGreedyP
+4.3.
+Numerical results under iGreedyLB and iGreedyP

 This section presents a number of numerical results pertaining to the variations of iGreedy for load balancing and request peering.
-To examine the efficiency of the heuristic algorithms, their performance is plotted against the bound of the corresponding optimal performance, thus: iGreedyLB is compared against the LP-relaxation of the load-balancing ILP of Sect.4.1, and iGreedyP against the LP-relaxation of the ILP with peering of Sect.
-4.2.
+To examine the efficiency of the heuristic algorithms, their performance is plotted against the bound of the corresponding optimal performance, thus: iGreedyLB is compared against the LP-relaxation of the loadbalancing ILP of Section 4.1, and iGreedyP against the LP-relaxation of the ILP with peering of Section 4.2.

-Figure 7 shows the effect of different degrees of load balancing on iGreedyLB and on the optimal solution with load balancing.
+Fig. 7 shows the effect of different degrees of load balancing on iGreedyLB and on the optimal solution with load balancing.
 In all presented cases iGreedyLB approximates very closely the optimal.
 A maximum load parameter (maxload) is used to capture the maximum amount of load a node may service.
 Setting maxload = 1.0 means that a node is able to service up to a fraction $\sum{i \in J} \lambda_i / n$ of the total load.
-This is the smallest fraction that, if used by all nodes in the

-&lt;sup>3By abuse of notation we write $k \notin peers(w)$ to mean that none of the nodes in peers(w) stores object k.
+This is the smallest fraction that, if used by all nodes in the selected setting, will avoid the possibility of request blocking due to load constraints.
+Larger values of maxload mean that a node may service a fraction maxload $\sum{i \in J} \lambda_i / n$ of the total load, this fraction being more than an "equal share" of load (in iGreedy a single node can potentially service the entire load).
+Fig. 7 shows that the plain iGreedy performs better in terms of average cost than the various load-constrained iGreedyLB(maxload).
+Increasing maxload helps iGreedyLB(maxload) to approach the best performance without load balancing.
+The smallest value, maxload = 1.0, yields the best load balancing but also increases the cost, as the allocation of storage deviates (due to load constraints) from the optimal unconstrained one.
+The maximum average cost gap between the load-unaware iGreedy and the most load-constrained iGreedyLB(1.0) is 10%.